France 1-0 Netherlands (aet): Périsset penalty ends Dutch reign

 Vanessa Tomaszewski, France reporter

-A hugely intense game, where France created so many chances.
-Cascarino and Diani shone with their speed and creativity and the entry of Bacha, a real electric battery, put more pressure on the Dutch defenders.
-She tried, took risks and put pressure on the Netherlands.
-But in the end it was Périsset that struck a goal to make history.
-Now Les Bleues are one game from a first major final.
-And we can't wait to see what happens next, anything is possible with this French team.
+A hugely intense game, in which France created so many chances.
+Cascarino and Diani shone with their speed and creativity, and the entrance of Bacha, a real livewire, put more pressure on the Dutch back line.
+She tried, took risks and turned up the pressure on the Netherlands.
+In the end, though, it was defender Périsset who struck the goal that made history.
+Now Les Bleues are one game from a first major final – and we can't wait to see what happens next.
+Anything is possible with this French team.

 Derek Brookman, Netherlands reporter